Rel1ct0/Fortitoken_Mass_Reissue/README.md

 # Fortitoken_Reissue

-Mass reissue of Fortitokens for LDAP users on FortiAuthenticator
+Mass reissue of Mobile Fortitokens for LDAP users on FortiAuthenticator

 Requires REST API administrator account and access key